Who Will Win the 2023 Vezina Trophy?

-Who will win the 2023 Vezina Trophy? originally appeared on NBC Sports Chicago
+Who will win the 2023 Vezina Trophy? originally appeared on NBC Sports Bayarea

 A brand new NHL season is underway, and that means it’s time to start keeping tabs on our favorite goaltenders.